-2. Virtually no or inadequate ripple at the FB pin voltage due to the very-low ESR of the output capacitors, such is the case with ceramic output capacitor.
+2. There is virtually no or inadequate ripple at the FB pin voltage due to the very-low ESR of the output capacitors; such is the case with ceramic output capacitor.
 In this case, the V{FB} ripple waveform needs to be generated by injecting suitable signal.
-MIC45205 has provisions to enable an internal series RC injection network, R{INJ} and C{INJ} as shown in Figure 10 by connecting RIB to FB pin.
-This network injects a square-wave current waveform into FB pin, which by means of integration across the capacitor (C14) generates an appropriate sawtooth FB ripple waveform.
+MIC45208 has provisions to enable an internal series RC injection network, R{INJ} and C{INJ} as shown in Figure 10 by connecting RIB to FB pin.
+This network injects a square-wave current waveform into FB pin, which by means of integration across the capacitor (C14) generates an appropriate saw-tooth FB ripple waveform.